Rare-earth element: Turkey

+In Eskişehir’s Beylikova district, exploration revealed 694 million tons of complex ore containing REEs along with barite, fluorite and thorium.

 Ukraine

-Ukraine holds significant rare earth deposits, which have been at the center of the Russian invasion of the country and peace negotiations.
+Ukraine holds significant rare earth deposits, which have been at the center of the 2022 Russian invasion of Ukraine and peace negotiations.

 United Kingdom

 In the United Kingdom, Pensana has begun construction of their US$195 million rare-earth processing plant which secured funding from the UK government's Automotive Transformation Fund.
 The plant will process ore from the Longonjo mine in Angola and other sources as they become available.
 The company are targeting production in late 2023, before ramping up to full capacity in 2024.
 Pensana aim to produce 12,500 metric tons of separated rare earths, including 4,500 metric tons of magnet metal rare earths.

 Non-mining REE sources

 Mine tailings

 Significant quantities of rare-earth oxides are found in tailings accumulated from 50 years of uranium ore, shale, and loparite mining at Sillamäe, Estonia.
 Due to the rising prices of rare earths, extraction of these oxides has become economically viable.
 The country currently exports around 3,000 metric tons per year, representing around 2% of world production.
 Similar resources are suspected in the western United States, where gold rush-era mines are believed to have discarded large amounts of rare earths, because they had no value at the time.
+Mining tailings have been found to increase REE enrichment in local soil and water, posing risks to environmental and human health.